Pairwise Sequential Randomization and Its Properties: Introduction

+Although rerandomization works well in the case of a few covariates, it is incapable of scaling up to address massive amounts of data.
+For example, as the number of covariates increases, the probability of acceptance, $p_a=P(M<a)$, of each complete randomization decreases drastically, causing the rerandomization procedure to remain in loop for a long time.
+To compromise the computational burden, one can increase $a$, which unavoidably leads poorer covariate imbalance.

+In clinical trials, to balance important covariates, most existing methods such as stratified permuted block design, minimization methods \citep{Taves1974,Pocock1975,Hu2012} and CA-BCD \citep{Antognini2011} are only for discrete covariates.
+Discretizing continuous covariates is often less efficient and changes the nature of the covariates.
+A variety of methods for balancing continuous covariates have been proposed in the literature: the methods based on ranks \citep{Ciolino2011,Hoehler1987,Stigsby2010}; based on p-value \citep{Frane1998}; based on Kullback-Leibler divergence (KLD); based on empirical cumulative distribution \citep{Lin2012}; based on kernel density \citep{Ma2013}, etc. However, the performance of those procedures was usually evaluated by simulation studies, their theoretical properties are not well investigated in literature.
+Also these methods are usually applicable for only a few covariates.

-In this article, we propose a covariate-adaptive randomization (CAM) approach to generate a more balanced treatment allocation and thus to improve the quality of the subsequent causal inference.
-Unlike rerandomization or complete randomization, in which all units are allocated independently, we allocate units adaptively and sequentially.
-We first initialize our algorithm by randomly allocating a few units.
-For the remaining units, we allocate one randomly chosen pair of units at a time.
+In this article, we propose a new approach --- pairwise sequential randomization (PSR) --- to generate a more balanced treatment allocation and thus to improve the subsequent analysis for both causal inference and clinical trails settings.
+Unlike rerandomization or complete randomization, in which all units are allocated independently, we allocate units adaptively and sequentially by assigning one randomly chosen pair of units at a time.
 For each pair of units, using their covariate information and the existing level of imbalance of the previously allocated units, we adjust the probability with which the pair is allocated to treatment groups to avoid incidental covariate imbalance.
 In this way, we are able to produce a much more balanced allocation of units.
-As demonstrated through the numerical studies, for cases with a large number of covariates or a large number of units, the proposed method exhibits superior performance, with a more balanced randomization and much less computational time.
-In addition, the proposed method is proven to be optimal, in the sense that the estimated treatment effect under the proposed method achieves the minimum asymptotic variance.

-The proposed method is following the similar spirit of the minimization methods used in clinical trials \citep{Taves1974,Pocock1975,Hu2012}.
-However, the context of these minimization methods is different from ours.
-In their settings, patients are observed and allocated as they enter into a clinical trial.
-In our case, we initially possess the complete information about all units, but we choose to allocate them sequentially and adaptively.
-In addition, in minimization methods, patients are typically allocated individually (one at a time), whereas in the proposed framework, we randomly choose pairs of units to allocate, which is infeasible in the minimization methods' setting.
-Another significant difference is that the minimization methods are suitable only for discrete covariates, minimizing the margin and stratum imbalance.
-The proposed method, in contrast, is suitable for allocating units with both discrete and continuous covariates.
+The properties of the PSR procedure are illustrated both theoretically and numerically.